-UNIX: Pronouncedyoo-niks,a popularmulti-user,multitasking operating systemdeveloped at BellLabs in the early 1970s.
-UNIX was one of the first operating systems to be written in a high-level programming language, namely C. This meant that it could be installed on virtually any computer for which a C compiler existed.
+UNIX:A popularmulti-user,multitasking operating systemdeveloped at BellLabs in the early 1970s.
+UNIX was one of the first operating systems to be written in a high-level programming language, namely C.This meant that it could be installed on virtually any computer for which a C compiler existed.

-LINUX: Pronounced lee-nucks or lih-nucks.
-A freely-distributable open source operating system that runs on a number of hardware platforms.
+LINUX: A freely-distributable open source operating system thatruns on a number of hardware platforms.
 The Linux kernel was developed mainly by Linus Torvalds and it is based on Unix.
 Because it's free, and because it runs on many platforms, including PCs and Macintoshes, Linux has become an extremely popular alternative to proprietary operating systems.

-Windows: Microsoft Windowsis a series of graphical interface operating systems developed,marketed, and sold by Microsoft.
-Microsoft introduced an operating environment named Windows on November 20, 1985 as an add-on to MS-DOS in response to the growing interest in graphical user interfaces (GUIs).^[2] Microsoft Windows came to dominate the world's personal computer market with over 90% market share, overtaking Mac OS, which had been introduced in 1984.
-The most recent client version of Windows is Windows 7; the most recent server version is Windows Server 2008 R2; the most recent mobile version is Windows Phone 7.5.
+Windows: Microsoft Windows a series of graphical interface operating systems developed,marketed, and sold by Microsoft.
+Microsoft introduced an operating environment named Windows on November 20, 1985 as an add-on to MS-DOS in response to the growing interest in graphical user interfaces (GUIs).
+The most recent client version of Windows is Windows 10; the most recent server version is Windows Server 2016 R2; the most recent mobile version is Windows Phone 10.